K1zum1/K1zum1/README.md

 #### Currently taking:

-- **CS 188: Introduction to Artificial Intelligence** — exploring how smart machines learn, think, and decide.
+-**COMPSCI 186: Introduction to Database Systems** — learning how databases store, query, and manage data at scale.

-- **INFO 289: Public Interest Cybersecurity** — protecting what matters most in the digital world.
+-**ELENG 122: Introduction to Communication Networks** — studying how the Internet and modern networks move data reliably and efficiently.

 #### Career aspirations?
 To become a project or product manager in cybersecurity